Vision 2020: A carbon-neutral and waste-free production

 Our Vision: Transforming the Lindner production sites into carbon-neutral and zero waste production sites.
 With the long-term objective of reducing CO2 emissions and industrial waste in our company, we defined concrete intermediate goals.
 But before we set about tackling them, we will have to identify the major pollutants.

-That is why we introduced life cycle assessments, certified to ISO 14040/44, in all of our production sites.
-The first stage results of this LCA are the basis for all secondary analyses and interpretations which we will need to perform to achieve the targets we set for ourselves, namely to reduce CO2 emissions and to improve the relevant environmental performance.
+That is why we introduced life cycle assessments, carried out in accordance with ISO 14040/44, in our production sites.
+The results of these LCA are the basis for all in-depth analyses and measures which we have started to perform to achieve the targets we set for ourselves, namely to reduce CO2 emissions and to improve the relevant environmental performance.